 - Sea salt and cracked black pepper

-- 3 tbsps avocado oil (you can also use olive oil)
+- 3 tbsps avocado oil (you can also use extra virgin olive oil)

 - Wash your kale, remove the stalks and shred finely, then transfer to a large mixing bowl.
 Add the 2 tablespoons of lemon juice and olive oil, season with salt and pepper.
 Massage your kale until it is soft (approximately 3 minutes).

 - Wash your cabbage remove the core and the outer leaves then thinly shred with a mandoline slicer or sharp knife.

 - Wash, trim and peel your carrots then cut into a fine julienne.
 Wash, dry and finely chop your dill.